-ILead offers transformative learning opportunities so engineering students can enhance their leadership capabilities.
+ILead offers transformative learning opportunities, so that engineering students can enhance their leadership capabilities and professional success.
 We empower the whole engineer to maximize their potential and contributions.
 ILead recognizes that complex human relationships are critical to effective engineering practice.
-Through a suite of academic courses and workshops, we engage students on four levels of leadership learning: self, relational, organizational and societal leadership.
-Undergraduate students have the ability to earn a Certificate in Engineering Leadership.
-Our vision is for engineers leading change to build a better world.
+Through a suite of academic courses and co-curricular programs, we engage students on four levels of leadership learning: self, team, organizational and societal leadership.
+Undergraduates have the ability to earn a Certificate in Engineering Leadership.
+Our vision is "engineers leading change to build a better world."